 The Threshold Guardian

 The role of the threshold guardian is to help round out the hero along their journey.
-The threshold guardian will test the hero’s determination and commitment and will drive the hero to the next stage of their journey, assisting the development of the hero’s character arc within the plot.
+The threshold guardian will test the hero’s determination and commitment and will drive them forward as the hero enters the next stage of their journey, assisting the development of the hero’s character arc within the plot.
 The threshold guardian can be a friend who doesn’t believe in the hero’s quest, or a foe that makes the hero question themselves, their desires, or motives in an attempt to deter the hero from their journey.
 Ultimately, the role of the threshold guardian is to test the hero’s resolve on their quest.

 The Shape Shifter

 The shape shifter adds dramatic tension to the story and provides the hero with a puzzle to solve.
-They can seem to be one thing, but in fact be something else..
+They can seem to be one thing, but in fact be something else.
 They bring doubt and suspense to the story and test the hero’s ability to discern their path.
 The shape shifter may be a lover, friend, ally, or enemy that somehow reveals their true self from the hero’s preconceived notion.
 This often causes the hero internal turmoil, or creates additional challenges and tests to overcome.

 The shadow is the “monster under the bed,” and could be repressed feelings, deep trauma, or festering guilt.
 These all possess the dark energy of the shadow.
 It is the dark force of the unexpressed, unrealized, rejected, feared aspects of the hero and is often, but not necessarily, represented by the main antagonist or villain.